frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/employee-incentive.md

 **Employee Incentives are a way of compensating and motivating employee performance apart from the usual salary.**

 When an organization wants to encourage productivity among its employees, one of the options available is rewarding the Employee with an incentive.
-ERPNext allows you to create Employee Incentives as and when required for a particular Payroll.
+ERPNext allows you to create Employee Incentives as and when required for a particular payroll entry.

 To access Employee Incentive, go to: